ngobrolin/web-site/README.md

 ## Latest Changes

-- Added Episode schema with fields: title, description, thumbnail_url, duration, published_at, youtube_id, view_count, and status
+- Added Episode schema with fields: title, description, thumbnail_url, duration, published_at, youtube_id, view_count, status, and episode_number
+- Implemented auto-incrementing episode numbers for new episodes
 - Generated LiveView components for Episode listing and management
 - Set up database migrations for episodes table
 - Configured Episode routes in the router